Why We Need An

 When Teaching Mathematics

-Most teachers agree that procedural knowledge is important if students are to be successful in mathematics.
-However, in this article, I’ll explain why there’s a problem with an over-emphasis on procedural teaching.
+Most teachers agree that procedural knowledge is essential if students are to be successful in mathematics.
+However, this article will explain why there is a problem with an over-emphasis on procedural teaching.

 The conventional Procedures-first mindset explained.